someparty/someparty/source/articles/2023-05-03-fixed-up-by-orange-light.html.markdown

 ###[Barnacle](https://barnaclemtl.bandcamp.com): *Old Songs*
 ==Watch "Bare Knuckle" on [YouTube](https://youtu.be/LVFe64SAk74) - Preview and purchase at [Bandcamp](https://barnaclemtl.bandcamp.com/album/old-songs)==

 I adore the weird aquatic punk of Montreal's [Barnacle](https://barnaclemtl.bandcamp.com), but their future seemed bleak.
 Keeping momentum is hard in good times; the past three years have been anything but.
-Would lo-fi beach freakouts be forever left as a pre-pandemic relic?
-Fortunately, the universe isn't *that* cruel, and there's some life left in the tidal pool.
+Would lo-fi beach freakouts be forever left as pre-pandemic relics?
+Fortunately, the universe isn't *that* cruel, and there's some life left still in the tidal pool.
 The group acknowledges the forced hiatus on *Old Songs*, a nine-song collection written between 2017 and 2019, recorded just as the world fell apart.
 They mythologize the long-awaited debut on Bandcamp:

 >"In 2019, Barnacle was working on their debut album, *Freak on a Beach*.
 They poured their hearts and souls into the recordings, and they were excited to share their music with the world.
 >